 - Next, place palms down, with one hand on top of the other.
 Make slow, gentle circles all over the buttocks and lower back muscles from waist to tail bone.
 Keep your fingers flat, but relaxed, so that the light pressure comes from the heel and palm of the hand as you make circles, rather than from the fingers.
-Do not massage directly over the spine at any time.
+Do not massage directly over the spine at any time, which will increase the low back pain.
 Keep the circle movements on either side of the vertebrae all around the lower back.
 This stroke should be gentle and continuous so that it is warming and relaxing.

 - Now do a gentle, light-pressure thumbing stroke.
 Place each thumb on either side of the spine about 5 cm (2 inches) away from it.
 Make small circles, with the thumbs working together so that one makes clockwise circles while the other moves anti-clockwise.
 Gradually move from the base of the tailbone up to the waist.
 Keep your thumbs to the side of the spine, never directly on it.
+That will make low back pain worse.
 Repeat the stroke, working further out towards the hips each time.
 Keep the stroke light, but it can be firmer over areas of knotted muscle as long as they are not tender or sore.

-- Stand or kneel at one side and, reaching across the lower back, tuck the fingers of one hand, palm down, under the top of the thigh.
+- Stand or kneel at one side and, reaching across the low back pain area, tuck the fingers of one hand, palm down, under the top of the thigh.
 Using firm fingers, pull the flesh back up towards the spine.
 As the first hand pulls upwards, tuck the other hand into the start position and repeat the movement.
 So one hand follows the other in a smooth, stroking motion.
 Make sure the firm upwards pull lasts the length of the stroke from the side of the torso into the middle of the back.
 Work up both sides from hip to waist.

 - Place the first two fingers of one hand stiffly 5 cm (2 inches) apart on either side of the spine at the nape of the neck.
 Run them gently, slowly, with an even pressure, from the neck down to the tailbone.
 Repeat several times.
 Finish off by repeating step 1 again, or any of the steps that were particularly soothing to the back ache.
-If any of the strokes causes discomfort, stop immediately -this massage is for pleasure, not pain.
+If any of the strokes causes discomfort, stop immediately -this massage is for pleasure, not pain, and you will get the low back pain relief you want.
 Above are the steps for the lower back massage.

 For Upper Back Pain